 e.
 Honoraria, expense reimbursement, travel and other payments from industry (e.g. pharmaceutical or medical device companies) for research-related activities shall be in accordance with guidelines from the Code of Medical Ethics of the AMA: Ethical Guidelines for Gifts to Physicians from Industry:

 These guidelines cannot cover every eventuality.
 Individual physicians should continue to use their good judgment and integrity in deciding to participate or decline working in a particular study.
 If a physician is in doubt as to the ethical nature of a study or advisability of participating, consultation is recommended with an uninvolved IRB, or a local ethics committee.
-(1992) (February 2014 BOD)
+(1992) (2014 COD)

 Share this page